tfengaka/tfengaka/README.md

 ## I'm a Final Year Software Engineering Student

-- 🌱 I’m currently Working on Frontend Web Development with React
+## 🙆‍♂️ About me

+- 🏫 I'm a Final Year Software Engineering Student at University of Transport and Comunications campus in Ho Chi Minh City
+- 🧑‍🎓 I’m currently learning: `Software Engineering` and especially I love using React library to build the beautiful websites
-- 🤔 I’m currently open for: An Intern or a new job opportunity
+- 🤔 I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME.](https://drive.google.com/file/d/10px0OV_X4ThTFsRxje1BqrqgArelNcm2/view?usp=share_link)
-- 🤓 Always learning new things

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">